 Mostly on a construction project / trade deal, the contractor / the seller asks for upfront from the client; to meet the cost that will incur before the project or deal begins.
 In such cases, the client agrees to make upfront on demand of Down Payment Guarantees in their favor.
 This acts as a guarantee for the payments made; in case, if any default occurs.
 For instance, if the contractor / the seller becomes bankrupt; or unable to perform as per the agreed contract terms.

 There are two types of Bonds, i.e.

-On Demand – It means that, in case the claim is request by the client in writing; then the bond amount will be paid out in full without any preconditions to be met.
+On Demand – It means that in case the claim is requested by the client in writing; then the bond amount will be paid out in full without any preconditions to be met.

 How Does Advance Payment Guarantee Work in Construction?

-This is mostly used in the construction projects; compared to imports and exports.
-In projects, the contractor requests the client to provide upfront; prior start the work on the project to purchase high value plant or the materials required.
-To make the payments, the client demands a bond from the contractor.
+Compared to buyers and sellers, contractors and project owners prefer to use APG MT760 mostly used in construction projects.
+In projects, the contractor requests the client to provide upfront; prior start the work on the project to purchase a plant or the materials required.
+To make the advance payments, the client demands a bond from the contractor.
 And this acts as a security to claim the down payments made; in case of any default or non performance of the contractor.

 Benefits of Availing MT760